 - Non-native English speakers and international applicants are also welcome

-If English is not your first language, you should have a level of proficiency in English equivalent to CPE, CAE or an IELTS score of 7.0, TOEFL 600.
+If English is not your first language, you should have a level of proficiency in English of C2 or high C1 (grade A or B in Cambridge Advanced or an IELTS score of 7.5 and above).

 The course will enable you to...

 - acquire essential subject knowledge and familiarity with the principles of effective teaching